pond/dnd/party_ripa/journals/campaign_7/act_2/part_24.md

 We intend to attack the palace at Athas "night" when the city is least active - that is, while the sun is up.
 To achieve this, three dusk-to-dawn cycles pass normally, but on the fourth "day", dusk to dawn extends as everyone attempts to shift their sleep from the usual Athas cycle to a more familiar-to-us "daytime".
 They stay up, through the sunlight; we are all underground below the grove in the caverns and tunnels.
 Eventually, it's the "last night" before we go.
 For almost everyone except our party, that seems strange since it's going to be dark soon; that would normally when they're awake!

 Thorin produces a gem-encrusted bowl that he'd made (!) - he has a plan, a new spell; Heroes Feast.
+We all gain 13 temp HP.

 * Us
 * Simera